 “When there are no other support staff to address behavioral problems, some teachers request help from law enforcement.
 This results in an increased criminalization of school children: We found that schools with police reported 3.5 times as many arrests as schools without police.”

 NACAC also noted the discrepancy between the number of counselors and the number of school safety officers on campus in its call to address gun violence in schools.

-“If student retention, mental health, and improved college access are our nation’s policy goals, this imbalance is not an educationally sound approach to educating our children and is indicative of the outsized influence of gun violence on our society,” NACAC wrote in a statement last year.
+“If student retention, mental health, and improved college access are our nation’s policy goals, this imbalance is not an educationally sound approach to educating our children and is indicative of the outsized influence of gun violence on our society,” NACAC wrote in a 2018 statement.

 Read the full ACLU report.